AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 The downsides?

-- Exceptions are side effects, so you need to remember to handle them
+- Exceptions are side effects, so we need to remember to handle them
-- The constructor fails on the first validation error, meaning you won't get all errors at once
+- The constructor fails on the first validation error, meaning we won't get all errors at once

 Let's explore some other alternatives.